tkellogg/tupac/README.md

 ```

 Configuration files may contain `${VARNAME}` placeholders which are expanded
 from the environment before parsing.
+Environment variables can also be loaded
+from a `.env` file via `python-dotenv`.
 See `configs/web-search.json` for an
 example using `${EXA_API_KEY}`.

 Configuration format follows the standard MCP schema: